raphaelhoudouin/banking-churn-prediction/README.md

 # Customer Churn Prediction App

-The Streamlit application enables users to input a customer's demographic and account-related data to instantly predict the likelihood of customer churn.
+The Streamlit app enables users to input a customer's demographic and account-related data to instantly predict the likelihood of customer churn.
 The project includes robust preprocessing steps, such as encoding categorical variables and scaling numerical inputs, to ensure accurate predictions using a pre-trained neural network model.

 ## Live App